Skyn Elite Non-Latex Condoms

 Like polyurethane condoms, these condoms are made of plastic.
 However, the newer technology ensures higher elasticity and resilience.
 This type of synthetic rubber conducts heat better than latex and is much thinner.
 It delivers an almost natural feel and also stretches better than polyurethane, so you won’t have to worry about the condom fitting awkwardly or uncomfortably on your shaft.

 Like latex condoms, polyisoprene condoms are compatible with water-based and silicone-based lubes, but oils and petroleum jelly could damage them.
-Most brands making non-latex condoms, including SKYN and Durex, are now using polyisoprene instead of polyurethane.
+Most brands making non-latex condoms, including SKYN and Durex, are now using polyisoprene instead of polyurethane in their condoms.

 What are the advantages of polyisoprene condoms?